Dental Amalgam "Safe,"

 If patient choice is "encouraged," how come on the day that the ADA spokesman was supposedly encouraging patient choice in Washington, D.C., a mercury free dentist in Virginia was being fined by the Board of Dentistry in Richmond, Virginia for doing that very thing- speaking out about dental mercury?
 After all, by speaking out, this mercury free dentist was giving people a choice.

-While I was in Washington, D.C. attending the hearings, a dentist from the Charlottesville area was sitting before the Dental Board in Richmond.
+While I was in Washington, D.C. attending the Congressional hearings on "Consumer Choice and Implementing Full Disclosure in Dentistry," a dentist from the Charlottesville area was sitting before the Dental Board in Richmond.
 Dr. James Rice had been brought up on charges in 2001 because another Charlottesville dentist had turned him in to the Dental Board.
-Oh, this dentist must have done something terrible you will say.
+Oh, Dr. Rice must have done something terrible, you will say.
 What terrible thing did he do?
-Maybe he was a Peeping Tom, or did some other terrible thing.
+Could he be a Peeping Tom, or was he guilty of some drug abuse or drinking problems?

-The only crime that Dr. Rice committed was that he told the truth in the Charlottesville paper about the dangers of mercury fillings.
+The only crime that Dr. Rice committed was that he told the truth about the dangers of mercury fillings in the Charlottesville newspaper.
 Someone had written a question to the Charlottesville Daily Progress in the column "Expert Advice from the Pros" asking about silver fillings.
 Dr. Rice truthfully answered the question by stating that mercury fillings cause toxic amounts of mercury to leak into the bloodstream.
-He also stated that amalgam expands and contract causing your teeth to crack, leading to the necessity for more expensive dental work to have to be done later.
+He also stated that amalgam expands and contract causing your teeth to crack, resulting in more expensive dental work having to be done later.

 According to Dr. Rice's transcripts that I read on the webite for the Department of Health Professions (www.dhp.state.va.us), the Board of Dentistry's charges against him stated: